 The FCPF was criticised for its failure to adequately consult non-government stakeholders prior to its public launch in 2007.
-Failure to facilitate full consultation and participation of indigenous and local peoples is a recurring criticism.
+It responded to these criticisms (see above) however failure to facilitate full consultation and participation of indigenous and local peoples is a recurring criticism.

 Human Rights, Indigenous Rights and Traditional/Customary Rights

 In a report by the Forest Peoples Programme and FERN, the World Bank was criticised for failing to uphold commitments on human rights.
 The FCPF Draft Charter fails to include any safeguards for indigenous rights, and there are concerns that the process and content of FCPF ignores traditional and customary rights, implying that all control of forest lands rests with governments.

 Civil society groups, including Rainforest Foundation and Global Witness have criticised the Peru R-PP for presenting an incomplete picture of the drivers of deforestation and governance issues, specifically in relation to the on-going conflicts between indigenous groups and industrial logging companies and mining concessionaires.
 The FCPF process in Cameroon sparked similar concerns, glossing over critical land tenure, carbon rights, and benefit sharing issues.

 The Readiness Fund is grant-based.
 Within the Carbon Fund,

 funds are delivered in exchange for emission reductions.